scottballenger/wordtl/README.md

 # `wordtl`

-`wordtl` is a `tool` that helps `anyone` to `solve a Wordle`, `Living Wordle`, or `guess a word from a dictionary`.
+`wordtl` is a `tool` that helps `anyone` to `solve a Wordle`, `guess a word from a dictionary`, or `search a dictionary` .

-`wordtl` includes the Wordle lists (5 letter words) from https://www.nytimes.com/games/wordle/index.html and Living Wordle from https://www.thelivingwordle.com that are stored in this repo.
+`wordtl` includes the Wordle list (of 5 letter words) from https://www.nytimes.com/games/wordle/index.html that are stored in this [repo](./words/wordle_words.go).
 Optionally, `wordtl` can read a word file (an ASCII text file with one word per line) to use as its dictionary.
+See [Specify Your Own Word List](#specify-your-own-word-list) for more details.

 ## Use Cases
 `wordtl` is a powerful search engine that provides answers for finding a word in a dictionary with the same number of letters.

-### TLDR; Just Play Wordle or Living Wordle - Play Along Mode!
+### 1. TLDR; Just Play Wordle - Play Along Mode!
-Here's a [quickstart to get you going with Wordle](#tldr-just-play-wordle-or-living-wordle) in `wordtl` play-along mode that will walk you through a game of Wordle and help you with the next guess.
+Here's a [quickstart to get you going with Wordle using `auto` subcommand](#tldr-just-play-wordle) in `wordtl` play-along mode that will walk you through a game of Wordle and help you with the next guess.

-### Guess and Answer to Create Search Patterns
+### 2. Guess and Result to Create Search Patterns
-[Enter Guesses and Answers one at a time](#generate-search-terms-from-guess-and-answer) is an example of how to use `wordtl` to simplify in the process of creating search patterns.
+[Enter Guesses and Results one at a time using `manual` subcommand](#generate-search-terms-from-guess-and-result) is an example of how to use `wordtl` to simplify in the process of creating search patterns.

-### Search Patterns
+### 3. Search Patterns
-Invoke `wordtl` with search parameters to help you find a list of words that meet your criteria.
+[Invoke `wordtl` with search parameters using `search` subcommand](#search-example) to help you find a list of words that meet your criteria.
 For example:
 - What is a list of 5 letter words that have:
   - "T" as the first letter, and
   - "R" is not in postion 2,